2G / 3G Network Shutdown Status and Challenges

 Global Picture for 3G

 In Europe, 3G is expected to be switched off before 2G.
 Around 19 operators are planning to switch off their 3G Network by 2025 and around eight operators are planning to switch off their 2G network by 2025.
 June 2021 brought the shutdown of 3G in two operators in Germany Vodafone and Deutsche Telekom.
 Telefonica is also expected to shut down 3G by the end of 2021.
-In other countries Telia will look to close 3G in all their countries between 2022 and 2025 and EE will be the first UK network that has announced the shutdown of 3G.
+In other countries, Telia will look to close 3G in all their countries between 2022 and 2025 and EE will be the first UK network to announce the shutdown of 3G.
+A detailed breakdown is available in the table below.

 For Asia, 2G in countries like Japan was phased out a long time ago.
 The trend will continue with other countries and operators.
-There are around 29 operators who are looking to shut down 2G by 2025 and 16 shutting down 3G by 2025.
-Notably, Tawain closed both 2G and 3G almost 3 years ago.
+A detailed breakdown is available.

 Africa is the only region where no 2G or 3G shutdowns have been announced so far but it will be part of future planning once newer technologies penetrate more.